-Component Short-Term Goal Current State Identified Gap Action Plan Tube Tube design: definition tube diameter size, material and proof of concept for dimensional stability of the tube.
+Component Short-Term Goal Current State Identified Gap Action Plan Tube Tube design: define tube diameter size, material and proof of concept for dimensional stability of the tube.
 Perfect alignment of different tube segments.
 Define the strategy for tube installation, transport, thermal joints and connections of different tube segments.
 Define the number and characteristics of airlocks (equipped with gate valves) for fast and efficient boarding and disembarking of passengers.
-Various companies created smaller scale testing infrastructures.
+Various companies have created smaller scale testing infrastructure.
 Most companies have identified the technical requirements.
 Maximum existing length for full-scale test track is: 500 m with 3.3 m diameter.
-Tube design under study.
-Multiple sub-components have not yet been defined (i.e., materials, thermal joints, diameter size are still in design and test phase).
+Tube design is under study.
+Multiple sub-components have not yet been defined (i.e., materials, thermal joints, diameter size are still in design or in test phase).
 Lack of testing facilities in real scale and bigger lengths.
-The choice of the tube diameter is a trade-off solution between pod size, speed, power consumption and not yet defined.
+The choice of the tube diameter is a trade-off solution between pod size, speed, power consumption.
 Few initial studies available on the prediction of the infrastructure cost.
 The choice of the tube material is a trade-off solution between stiffness, leakage, environmental impact and cost.
 Steel and/or reinforced concrete are certain predominant options, however limited design concepts are available.
 Simulations are required to optimize tube pressure and passenger-carrying capacity.
 Tube prototypes to be tested for structural integrity, leakage rates and vehicle operations at low speeds and various scales, investigating new findings at a lower cost.
 Longer full-scale test facilities should be created.
 R&D studies to define the structural integrity using steel, reinforced concrete and/or composites.
 Exact diameter and dimensional stability shall be verified by documentation and testing.

-Component Short-Term Goal Current State Identified Gap Action Plan There is a high risk of vacuum leakage due to the connection of different tube segments.
-No proven experimental studies available.
-Limited studies on dimensional stability; tube and pod weights, vacuum pressure and thermal expansion can influence such a constraint.
+Component Short-Term Goal Current State Identified Gap Action Plan A high risk exists due to vacuum leakage between the connections of different tube segments.
+No experimental studies available yet.
+Limited studies on dimensional stability; tube and pod weights, vacuum pressure and thermal expansion.
 Pylons Finalize pylon design.
 Identify infrastructure vibrations relative to the pylons' span.
 Evaluate the guideway infrastructure.
 Pylons' geometry, size, material and spacing are under study.
 Various companies created testing facilities at smaller scales and lengths.
 Long continuous tube structures may lead to a high dynamic amplification factor.
 Limited studies on investigating the structural performance of the pylons.
 Small test track length exists, however full-scale testing is limited.
 Design and verification of the guideway infrastructure for various routes.
 Longer full-scale test facilities shall be created.
 Operational tests at full-scale and high speeds are required and the exact design shall be verified by documentation testing.
-Airlocks Define the number and characteristics of airlocks (equipped with gate valves) for Concept of boarding and disembarking of passengers is still unclear. • Components have not yet been verified and are untested.
-Develop a robust plan for boarding and disembarking.
+Airlocks • Define the number and characteristics of airlocks (equipped with gate valves) for fast and efficient Concept of boarding and disembarking of passengers is studied.
+Components to be verified.
+Lack of passenger flow simulations; lack of Develop a robust plan for boarding and disembarking.
+Documentation and testing of airlocks at real scale facilities,